gwik/geventdaemon/README.markdown

 If it is *True*, it patches all. (see `gevent.monkey.patch_all()`).
 If it is a *dict*, it pass the dict as keywords arguments to patch_all().

 `monkey_greenlet_report`, False by default.
-It patches the gevent.Greenlet._report_error method to log the error using the logger of python logging.
+It patches the gevent.Greenlet._report_error method to log the error using the root logger of python logging.

 `signal_map` receives a dict of signals, but handler is either a callable, a list of arguments [callable, arg1, arg2] or